 About the BSA Project Space

 The BSA Project Space is a contemporary exhibition space located inside a repurposed industrial workshop that sits within the headquarters and studios of the Byron School of Art (BSA) in Mullumbimby, NSW.
-Since its founding in 2014 the space has functioned as both a springboard for students of the Byron School of Art who wish to gain experience in exhibiting, as well as a curated exhibition space for artists working in a diverse range of disciplines through a submission process.
+Since its founding in 2014 the space has functioned as both a springboard for students of the Byron School of Art who wish to gain experience in exhibiting, as well as a curated exhibition space for artists working in a diverse range of disciplines.
 The BSA Project space aims to support the development of a diverse range of artistic practices from our region and beyond including 2D and 3D works, installation, digital media and more.
 Other initiatives supported by BSA Project Space include talks by exhibiting artists, curators, and visiting art organisations.

 For more information please contact the Project Space Coordinator Meredith Cusack on 0431 034 892 or email@example.com